 Athens is one of the most thrilling cities in the world, whether you’re in town for work or play.
 Its history spans more than 3,000 years, and the cityscape includes ancient ruins alongside contemporary glass towers.
-There’s so much to see and do in Athens that you could live here for a year and not get around to it all.
+There are so many things to do in Athens that you could live here for a year and not get around to it all.

 It’s easy to cook a simple, delicious meal in your Blueground apartment, thanks to your fully equipped kitchen.
 Whip up a simple pasta dinner or a stir fry to get your feel for the space.
 Of course, you could always order in!
 You can use eFood to find restaurants throughout Athens that will deliver to your new place.